richeterre/richeterre.github.io/_posts/2015-08-12-mvvm-with-reactivecocoa-3-in-swift.md

 ---
 layout: post
 title: "MVVM with ReactiveCocoa 3, in Swift"
+summary: "There are plenty of good introductions to the MVVM architecture on iOS.
+The next challenge is to apply these concepts in a real-world scenario!
+To find out how this could look like, I created an open-source Swift app that interacts with a remote server, using the brand-new ReactiveCocoa 3."
 ---

 Despite its somewhat unwieldy name, the __Model-View-ViewModel (MVVM)__ architecture has been gaining lots of traction in the iOS developer community in the last few years.
 This is no coincidence, as during that time, said community has also acquired a taste for [unit testing][nshipster-unit-testing] and [reactive programming][reactivecocoa], both of which are closely related to the concept, as we shall see.